AidanFarhi/travlr/README.md

 - How is JSON different from Javascript and how does JSON tie together the frontend and backend development pieces?

 JSON, which stands for JavaScript Object Notation, is a data serialization format commonly used to transfer data between services on the web.
-It is based on the way objects are structed in JavaScript.
+It is based on the way objects are structured in JavaScript.
 JavaScript is a programming language that runs in most browsers as well as on back-end servers via Node.js.
 The backend portion of the application was built with JavaScript.
 One of the components of the backend is a REST API that responds to requests with JSON data.
-When the frontend layer made requests to the API, it recieved the JSON response, and used it to dynamically render markup to the user.
+When the frontend layer made requests to the API, it received the JSON response, and used it to dynamically render markup to the user.

 - Provide instances in the full stack process when you refactored code to improve functionality and efficiencies, and name the benefits that come from reusable user interface (UI) components.